pusher/pusher-js/README.markdown

 If you wish to host the javascript on your own server you need to change [:js][:host] in `config.yml`.

+## Building

+Define the version number in config/version.rb (should be in the format 1.2.3).

+    rake build

+## Uploading

+Define S3 bucket config in config/config.yml

+Set version in config/version.rb, build and upload

+    rake build
+    ENVIRONMENT=production rake upload

+For "pre-release" versions append "-pre" to version number, as in 1.2.3-pre

+This will upload that specific "pre" version without overwriting the point release (1.2)

 ## Testing

 To run the tests first start the testing server by running `rake test` then visit <http://localhost:4567/>.
 The server posts to the production Pusher API using the environment variable `PUSHER_URL` in the form of: